What We Do

-spokeshaves, scrapers, saws and many others.
-Craftsmen are able to create almost any shape with these tools; some tasks can only be done with them.
+We can create almost any shape with these tools and some tasks can only be done with them.

 Timber smoothed with a hand plane produces surface lustre unmatched by sand paper or a machine.
-And hand tools excel at trimming components, producing shavings thinner than 0.02mm; this allows for great accuracy and proper fitting.
+Hand tools excel at trimming components producing shavings thinner than 0.02mm; this allows for great accuracy and proper fitting.

 Joints are hand cut for accuracy and strength, or for aesthetic detail.
-A dovetail created by machine is very obvious and does not have the finesse or closeness of hand cut dovetails.
+A dovetail created by machine is quite obvious and does not have the finesse or closeness of hand cut dovetails.

 Contemporary Furniture Making

-Shaped components are veneered using vacuum bags, enabling professional veneering to be done on almost any surface without the need of expensive factory machines.
+Shaped components can be easily veneered using a vacuum bag, enabling accurate veneering to be done on almost any surface without the need of expensive factory machines.

-Hand power tools enable repetitive jobs to be done, providing more time to concentrate on finer detailing done by hand.
+Hand power tools enable repetitive jobs to be done accurately, providing more time to concentrate on finer detailing by hand.

-Timber is flattened and prepared by a workshop jointer to produce the lines from which all other measurements are made.
-The cost of converting rough planks of timber to flat useable timber by hand would be exorbitant for no benefit to the client.
+Our timber is initially flattened and prepared by our workshop Jointer to produce the lines from which all other measurements are made.
+The cost of converting rough planks of timber to flat usable timber by hand would be exorbitant with no benefit to the client.